-Tech is hot, and the stock market is behaving like the dot.com bubble of 2000.
+Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

-The COVID-19 pandemic pushed our dependency on tech to new heights: we now literally work, eat, exercise, socialize and entertain without ever leaving our home.
+The COVID-19 pandemic pushed our dependency on tech to new heights: for a while, we worked, ate, and entertained remotely, segregated at homes.

-More tech companies are planning IPOs than ever, making founders and employees into millionaires overnight.
+More tech companies are planning IPOs than ever, making founders and employees into millionaires overnight, until everything crashed.

-Are we in another Dot.com bubble?
-When will the stock bubble burst?
+Are we in another Dot.com bubble already?
+When will this stock bubble finish bursting?
 And more importantly, how can we protect ourselves?
-Read on to learn about the Dot.com bubble and my prediction of when the bubble will burst.
+Read on to learn about the Dot.com bubble and how to survive it.

 What is a Tech (Dot.com) Bubble?

 A bubble refers to the soap bubbles children love.
-To make a bubble, you blow air through a thin layer of soap; it magically gets larger and larger until it bursts suddenly.
+To make a bubble, you blow air through a thin layer of soap; it magically gets larger until it can’t get any larger and suddenly bursts.

 The word “bubble” in the stock market world refers to a similar situation.
-Stock prices would keep rising far higher than what the companies are worth.
+Stock prices keeps rising until it can’t anymore, and then everything collapses.

-The most recent example of the bubble is the 2000 stock market crash.
-Let’s take a trip down memory lane.
+The most recent example of the bubble is the 2000 stock market crash, that is, until 2022.

-Yahoo’s shares appreciated 1400% in four years, and then lost most of it two years late!
+Yahoo’s shares appreciated 1,400% in four years, and then lost most of it two years later.
+Ouch!

 Yahoo might sound like a weak company today, but it was the hottest company back in its day.
 Yahoo was Netflix, Google, and Facebook combined because it had entertainment, search, and social.